Testosterone is a crucial hormone predominantly produced in the testes for men and the ovaries and adrenal glands for women.

 Mood Regulation

-• Low levels can cause mood swings and depression.
+• And then low levels can cause mood swings and depression.

 low Testosterone in women